cypress-io/cypress-documentation/content/guides/references/configuration.md

 <strong class="alert-header">Change Configuration File</strong>

-You can change the configuration file
+You can change the configuration file with the [`--config-file` flag](/guides/guides/command-line#cypress-open-config-file-lt-configuration-file-gt).
-[`--config-file` flag](/guides/guides/command-line#cypress-open-config-file-lt-configuration-file-gt).

 </Alert>